Luno-lab/lkdoc/docs/getting-started/chains.md

 # Chains

-LunoKit supports all Substrate-based chains including Polkadot, Kusama, parachains, and custom chains.
+LunoKit supports almost all Substrate-based chains including Polkadot, Kusama, parachains, and custom chains.
 This guide shows you how to configure and use different chains in your application.

 ## Built-in Chains